Seeing Art Anew: Mounting and Conservation of Chinese Painting and Calligraphy

 Throughout the exhibition period, live sessions will be conducted by the museum’s conservators to demonstrate traditional Chinese mounting and the steps involved in preserving these delicate artworks.
 Engaging closely with the conservators, visitors will gain valuable knowledge and insights into the intricate work and efforts involved in preserving these artworks.

-The initial seven demonstration sessions have concluded.
+The initial nine demonstration sessions have concluded.

-Date: 2024.11.23 (Saturday)
+Date: 2025.1.18 (Saturday)

 Time: (Session 1) 2:00 – 2:30pm ; (Session 2) 4:00 – 4:30pm